rawanazazi12/reading-notes/class01.md

 ## What I've learned from the Duckett JS book:

-1. What is a script: A script is  a series of instructions that a computer can follow to achieve a goal.
+1. **What is a script**: A script is  a series of instructions that a computer can follow to achieve a goal.
 2. Each time the script runs, it might only use a subset of all the instructions.
 3. Computers approach tasks in a different way than humans, so your instructions must let the computer solve the task prggrammatically.
 4. To approach writing a script, break down your goal into a series of tasks and then work out each step needed to complete that task.
-5. What are Events: programs are designed to do different things when users interact with the computer in different ways.
+5. **What are Events**: programs are designed to do different things when users interact with the computer in different ways.
 For example, clicking on a contact link on a web page could bring up a contact form, and entering text into a search box may automatically trigger the search functionality.
-6. What does an event do: Programmers choose which event s they respond to.
+6. **What does an event do**: Programmers choose which event s they respond to.
 When a specific event happens, that event can be used to trigger a specific section of the code.
 7. Computers create models of the world using data.
 8. Programmers can write code to say when this event occurs, run that code.
 9. Web browsers use HTML markup to create a model of the web page.